Anything but Love: Theme music

 The title track, which shared its name with the series, was a sentimental soft-rock song.
-In the first season, a main vocal track was used for the opening credits, dominated by woodwinds with a synth underscore, and was performed by J.D.
-Souther.
+In the first season, a main vocal track was used for the opening credits, dominated by woodwinds with a synth underscore, and was performed by JD Souther.
 The original opening sequence featured time-lapsed stills of Lewis and Curtis outdoors as the two "bonded".

 Beginning in the second season and onward, the theme song was now instrumental during the title sequence, featuring an acoustic guitar and synthesizers performed in a higher key.
 The visuals were redesigned to feature still photos of Lewis and Curtis in a series of different poses, separately and together, with professional photo backgrounds behind them.
 These photos appeared in moving strips that traveled in all sorts of directions along a greenish-blue, textured wall.
 The title and credits were encased in metallic, multicolored boxes that traveled across the screen along with the photos; the font was a calligraphic type.